Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Using Strength of Concavity

 \paragraph{Derandomized Dual Complexity and result of \cite{sharma2025offline}.}

 We start by explaining how to use results from \cite{sharma2025offline}.
 In their work, they defined a relevant quantity, the {\em derandomized dual complexity}, $Q_\mathcal{D}$, which accounted for randomness in data sampling and any additional randomness after fixing the instance.
 Since our family of algorithms includes randomized algorithms, we must also derandomize this additional source of randomness.
 We do this by defining $\mathcal{D'}$ as an extension of the original distribution.
 For each element in the support of the original distribution, we define $k!$ copies, each with a different permutation $\pi_k$ of $[k]$ associated with it.
 Each new augmented instance $(I, \pi_k)$ has probability $\mathcal{D'}_I \coloneqq \mathcal{D}_{I}/k!$ associated with it, where $\mathcal{D}_I$ is the probability associated with that instance originally.
 Wherever the results of \cite{sharma2025offline} refer to the distribution $\mathcal{D}$ over instances, we instead consider the distribution over instances and permutations as defined above.
 By derandomizing in this way, we can immediately apply their results\footnote{For our purposes, it suffices to handle randomness in the algorithm in this way.
-However, it would be interesting and valuable to extend their results to general randomized algorithms in future work.}.
+It would be interesting and valuable to extend their results to general randomized algorithms in future work.\looseness-1}.

 From the results of \cite{sharma2025offline} (reproduced in Appendix~\ref{appendix:ss25results}), we know that if we have sufficiently many samples, as a function of $Q_\mathcal{D}, H$ and the accuracy and success probability parameters, then with high probability the empirical loss will be close to the population loss.
-A well-known argument implies that if we have enough samples to achieve uniform convergence, we will find a hyperparameter value that achieves near-optimal performance on future instances from the distribution (see Appendix~\ref{appendix:ucpoploss}).
-Thus, if we pick the value of $\alpha$ with the smallest empirical loss (i.e., run empirical risk minimization), we can guarantee that the objective in Eqn.~\ref{eqn:goal} is satisfied.
-It remains to (1) bound $Q_\mathcal{D}$ for our problem and (2) investigate various reasonable $H$-bounded losses.
+We know that if we have enough samples to achieve uniform convergence, we will find a hyperparameter value that achieves near-optimal performance on future instances from the distribution (see Appendix~\ref{appendix:ucpoploss}).
+Thus, if we pick the value of $\alpha$ with the smallest empirical loss (i.e., run empirical risk minimization (ERM)), we can guarantee that the objective in Eqn.~\ref{eqn:goal} is satisfied.
+It remains to (1) bound $Q_\mathcal{D}$ for our problem and (2) investigate various reasonable piecewise-$H$-bounded losses.\looseness-1